-Campbell Lake Trail is a 2.4 mile moderately trafficked loop trail located near Harrison Hot Springs, BC that features a lake and is rated as moderate.
+Campbell Lake Trail is a 2.4 mile moderately trafficked loop trail located near Harrison Hot Springs, British Columbia, Canada that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 This is NOT the Campbell Lake trail (that's atop the Harrison Grind).
 This is the Sandy Cove trail and loop.
 Some rocky, slippery areas, and patchy trail markers, easy to loose the trail and the foliage/topography means darkness falls quickly.
 An hour around, pretty beach and fair views of the Harrison river